AmmieJangra/SoC/README.md

 # Seasons of Code

-In this poject, I will try to mainly focus on multidimensional
+In this project, I will try to mainly focus on multidimensional